climaticzoning/simzoning/Documentation/Inputfile_simzoning.md

 * WeatherSource
   - String
-  - This option indicates the weather files type used in the study.
+  - Usage: This option indicates the weather files type used in the study.
+This option is useful when different sets of weather types are adopted.
   - Example:  "WeatherSource":"TMYx20072021",

 * run_simulations_with_all_climates